moveit/moveit.ros.org/events/2022-google-summer-of-code/index.markdown

 * Project size: large
 * Mentors: Michael Görner

-### Adopt modern C++ best practices

-* Help overhaul MoveIt's code to adopt modern C++ best practices.
-Many examples for doing this can be found in the [Moveit 2 issues that are marked "good first issue."](https://github.com/ros-planning/moveit2/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
-* Project size: medium--large
-* Mentor: Tyler Weaver

 ### Add ability to attach/detach end-effector links

 * Add functionality to MoveIt to programmatically attach and detach grippers from a manipulator.
 See [this issue](https://github.com/ros-planning/moveit2/issues/208) for a more detailed discussion.